VA Loan Process And Eligibility Requirements On VA Mortgages

 - There is no reason why a VA Loan should not close with a solid pre-approval letter

 The Home Buying Stage Of The VA Loan Process

-With a solid pre-approval letter by issue by a loan officer, home buyers can now shop for a home.
+With a solid pre-approval letter by issue by a loan officer, homebuyers can now shop for a home.
 Can enter into a real estate purchase contract.
 Realtors will show homes.
-Once buyers find a home they want to purchase, realtor will submit an offer to the sellers real estate agent, or listing agent.
+Once buyers find a home they want to purchase, the realtor will submit an offer to the sellers real estate agent, or the listing agent.

 Here is how the home purchase stage works with the VA Loan Process: